Bowness-on-Windermere: Transport

 Windermere railway station offers train and bus connections to the surrounding areas, Manchester, Manchester Airport and the West Coast Main Line, and is about 1.5 mi from the lakefront.

+As of March 2026 Stagecoach offers the main services in the Lake District.

-Both Stagecoach and the local council provide frequent connecting buses from Bowness Pier; Stagecoach's open-top double-decker buses travel through the centre of town and continue to Ambleside and Grasmere, while the council's wheelchair-accessible minibuses run around the edge of town.
+Some of the former open-top buses which ran the 599.

+The council also runs wheelchair-accessible minibuses run around the edge of town.

 The Windermere Ferry, a car carrying cable ferry, connects Bowness at Ferry Nab on the eastern side of the lake with Ferry House at Far Sawrey on the western side of the lake, a trip of approximately 10 minutes.
 For those looking for a more leisurely way to travel, Windermere Lake Cruises operate regular lake cruises running from Bowness Bay to the north end of the lake at Ambleside and south end at Fell Foot.

 Media

 Local news and television programmes are provided by BBC North West and ITV Border.
 Television signals are received from the local relay transmitter.

 Local radio stations are BBC Radio Cumbria, Heart North West and Smooth Lake District.
 Community on-line stations are Lake District Radio, and Bay Trust Radio.

 The town's local newspapers are The Westmorland Gazette and The Mail.

 Readers of Arthur Ransome's Swallows and Amazons series of books will recognise Bowness as the lakeside town of 'Rio'.
 The collection at the Windermere Steamboat Museum on Rayrigg Road includes TSSY Esperance, 1869; one of the iron steamboats on which Ransome modelled Captain Flint's houseboat.
 Bowness-on-Windermere is also home to The World of Beatrix Potter attraction, opened in July 1991 by Victoria Wood.